Search This Blog

 • FedRAMP – It is a US based Federal Risk and Authorization Management Program (FedRAMP) focusing on standardized approach to security assessment, authorization and continuous monitoring for cloud related products and services.

-• FIPA is an IEEE Computer Society standards for Physical Agents and similar agent based technology interoperability.
+• FIPA is an IEEE Computer Society standard for Physical Agents and similar agent-based technology interoperability.

-• COBIT represents a set of control objectives for information technology from an international association on computerized security governance (ISACA) and is prevalent in may industries.
+• COBIT represents a set of control objectives for information technology from an international association on computerized security governance (ISACA) and is prevalent in many industries.

 • ITIL (Information Technology Infrastructure Library) represents a collection of service delivery guidelines as a library for the entire lifecycle of any IT services within a company.